-As a bill moves through the process (national or state) it is heard by different House and Senate Committees.
+As a bill moves through the process (national, state or local) it is heard by different committees.
 Advocacy organizations are often tracking where a specific bill is in committee and may organize activities at this level.

 3. Contact Newly Elected Members